yashpatel9950/full-login-and-working-Website/README.md

-# full-login-and-working-Website
+# full-login-and-working-Website for blood Donation
+# developed for Chandigarh University
-A website developed using MEAN
+# A website developed using MEAN

+# how to use:
+before starting this you must have node.js installed on your Computuer. extract the files , go to the folder and do npm install and then npm start.

+# log data
 Earlier details not logged: